BattlesnakeOfficial/board/README.md

 ```

 Since it is a common pattern to create a game, start it, and then view it in
-the browser there is a bash script to do this for you:
+the browser there is a bash script to do this for you (only tested on linux):

 ```
 ./rungame.sh